1Can I bring my dogs toys from home?

 7What do I need to do before my dog can attend daycare?

-Before your dog can attend daycare, you must first fill out our application and sign our liability waiver/vet release.
-Feel free to print these documents from our website and fill them out prior to coming in.
-We also require verification of your dog’s updated vaccination records and proof of a negative fecal exam.
+Before your dog can attend daycare, please call us at (253)447-0729 so we can set up an account for you and your dog.
+We require verification of your dog’s updated vaccination records and proof of a negative fecal exam done within the last year.
 Staff members can contact your vet if you are unable to retrieve a paper copy.
 Dogs must also be scheduled to come in for a two-hour meet and greet before attending daycare regularly in order to ensure the safety of our pack.
 During this time, we will slowly introduce your dog to our other daycare dogs in order to observe your dogs behaviors and play style.
 There is no application fee or trial fee.

 8What can I use my daycare package for?